holydanchik/webdev-project-2024/README.md

 3. Add, edit, or delete expenses within the created budget.
 4. Set financial goals and track progress towards achieving them.
 5. View visual representations of budget data using charts and graphs.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature-name`).
-5. Create a new Pull Request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements